 The DMO's risk policies reflect the high standards and robust requirements which determine the way in which risks are managed and controlled.
 The DMO Accounting Officer, with the support of the Board, ensures that policies are regularly reviewed to reflect any changes in the DMO's operations and/or best practice.
-In 2014 - 2015, this included reviews of the DMO's Spreadsheet Management, Physical Security and IT Security, Confidentiality and Information Handling policies, as well as its Personal Dealing Rules.
+In 2015-2016, this included the DMO's Whistleblowing and Escalation Policies.